Hazmat road accidents in the U.S. have more than doubled in the past decade

 Richard is talking about safety technology such as collision avoidance, cameras monitoring truck drivers, lane assistance, satellite tracking, computer-assisted navigation, roll-over prevention, and forward-facing radar that trips automatic braking if anything gets too close.
 Those features are already widely available.

-That's why experts from crash investigators to truck drivers to company owners tell CBS News that these on-board safety technologies are so valuable and should be used and required.
+That's why experts from crash investigators to truck drivers to company owners tell Now News that these on-board safety technologies are so valuable and should be used and required.

-But CBS News found that for decades safety technology has moved at a faster pace than government policy.
+But Now News found that for decades safety technology has moved at a faster pace than government policy.

 Federal regulators have yet to require all this technology in commercial trucks, including those carrying hazardous materials, despite the National Transportation Safety Board's recommendations that it be adopted dating back almost three decades.